On April 19, 2017, the DHFS has made available charts for the calculation of child support based on the July 1, 2017 income share model.

 - The child support advisory committee has approved the final charts based upon updated data as of the first quarter 2017.
 This was done, in part, to have charts which can be considered the state of the art.

-In the meantime, Stephanie Kasten of the Gitlin Law firm has developed the attached Shared Care Formula.
+Stephanie Kasten of the Gitlin Law firm has developed the attached Shared Care Formula.
 Its use should be self-explanatory.
 This goes along with the basic child support obligation chart.